15 Feb Sound Absorption, Sound Insulation and the Differences Between Them

 Sound insulation materials are used to minimise the transmission of airborne sound, e.g. from one room to another via a sound insulating wall.
-Good sound insulating materials are dense heavy materials such as Mustwall soundproofing for walls and ceilings, masonry (brickwork, concrete) and sheet metal.
+Good sound insulating materials are dense heavy materials such as Mustwall for soundproofing walls and ceilings, masonry (brickwork, concrete) and Deadsound for soundproofing sheet metal.
 All such materials have a high mass per unit area.
 Sound insulating materials are also used as noise screens or barriers, e.g. alongside roads, as partitions, walls, floors and ceilings to minimise sound transmission between rooms, and as enclosures around noisy machines.

 Although slabs of mineral fibre are very good sound absorbers, they are lightweight materials and therefore poor at preventing transmission of sound, i.e. they are poor sound insulators.
 Conversely although masonry walls and sheet metal panels are good sound insulators because they are dense and heavy, they have hard sound reflecting surfaces and so are poor absorbers of sound (unless of course they are faced by a layer of sound absorbing material).